Europe Travel Guide: Top Cities, Routes, and Tips

 It is the landmark of Rome, if not of all of Italy: The Colosseum!
 The Colosseum is one of the most significant attractions, not only in Europe but also in the world.
 It is the oldest amphitheatre where gladiatorial fights took place.

-The history of the Colosseum is almost 2000 years old.
-It is located in the “eternal city” – Rome.
-Visiting the Colosseum and touching the centuries-old history is a must for every traveller.
+The Colosseum’s history dates back almost 2,000 years.
+It is located in the “eternal city” of Rome.
+Visiting the Colosseum and experiencing its centuries-old history is a must for every traveller.

 Along with the Trevi Fountain, the Colosseum measures 188 meters long, 156 meters wide, and 57 meters high, making it the largest Roman amphitheatre and one of the best-preserved ones.
 The theatre remained active for more than 500 years until the sixth century, when the last games were held.

 The Colosseum reflects the violent nature of the inhabitants of that time, who took pleasure in gladiatorial fights.
-Bearing in mind that the Colosseum in Rome is considered one of the seven new wonders of the world, it deservedly takes first place in our list of the best sights in Europe.
+Considering that the Colosseum in Rome is known as one of the seven new wonders of the world, it deservedly takes first place in our list of the best sights in Europe.

 It would be a shame to make it to Italy and not touch these ancient stones with a two-thousand-year history of heroism and human tragedies.